RobotWebTools/rclnodejs/web/README.md

 # rclnodejs/web — Browser SDK guide

-> Talk to ROS 2 from a web app — typed, allow-listed, `curl`-able.
+> Talk to ROS 2 from a web app — typed, allow-listed, `curl`-able,
+> OpenAPI-documented.

 `rclnodejs/web` is the browser-side of `rclnodejs`: a compact ESM module plus a server runtime that together expose a declarative subset of your ROS 2 graph over WebSocket **and** plain HTTP.
 The browser API is three verbs — `call`, `publish`, `subscribe` — typed end-to-end from your ROS 2 message and service types.
+The same `expose` config also generates an OpenAPI 3.1 document, so codegen, API explorers, and AI-agent tool-use all get a standard, machine-readable description of your ROS 2 graph for free.

 For runnable code see [`demo/web/`](../demo/web/):